 "oneM2M" is a literal string identifying the topic as being used by oneM2M.

-<originator> is the SP-relative-AE-ID or SP-relative-CSE-ID of the entity that sends the request on this hop, omitting any leading "/"s and replacing any other "/" characters with ":" characters.
+<originator> is the SP-relative-AE-ID or SP-relative-CSE-ID of the entity that sends the request on the Mca or Mcc reference point, omitting any leading "/"s and replacing any other "/" characters with ":" characters.